 The accredited provider must report the information listed in Table 2 in PARS to register an activity for MOC.
 Activities registered for MOC should be entered in PARS prior to the activity taking place and before the accredited provider advertises or promotes the activity.
 The activity must be entered into PARS and registered for MOC before learner participation can be reported.
 The ACCME strongly encourages providers to register their MOC activities in PARS as soon as possible as this will allow for timely learner completion reporting.
-In addition, the activity will appear in CME Finder, the online search tool for physician-learners.
+In addition, the activity can be listed in CME Passport, the online search tool for physician-learners.